eepymeowers/Microsoft-Reward-Firefox-Ext/README.md

 Use at your own risk.
 I do not take responsibility for any consequence caused by this extension.

+### Note: This is a port of a Chrome extension originally made by tmxkn1.

 # Install from GitHub

 1. Head to [Release](https://github.com/eepymeowers/Microsoft-Reward-Firefox-Ext/releases) and download the XPI for the version you want.